Skip to content

 3. Not Being Present: In the modern age, it can be easy to get so caught up in work and other commitments that you neglect your spouse.
 However, the Bible calls it wrong to neglect your spouse in order to pursue other interests.
 In 1 Corinthians 7:5, it says, “Do not deprive one another, except perhaps by agreement for a limited time, that you may devote yourselves to prayer; but then come together again, so that Satan may not tempt you because of your lack of self-control.”

 4. Not Being Affectionate: The Bible encourages husbands to show affection for their wives.
-In Proverbs 5:18-19, it reads, “Let your fountain be blessed, and rejoice in the wife of your youth, a lovely deer, a graceful doe.
+In Proverbs 5:18-19, it reads, “Let your fountain be blessed and rejoice in the wife of your youth, a lovely deer, a graceful doe.
 Let her breasts fill you at all times with delight; be intoxicated always in her love.”
 This passage shows that husbands should show their wives affection and be grateful for their presence in their lives.

 What Does the Bible Say about Neglecting Your Wife